devmrana/Ostad_practices/1.Exam/README.md

 #Contact Management System

 Implementation complete:
-(All features are accessible from this menu)
+(All features are accessible from menu)

 1. Add contact (Name, Email, Phone Number and Address.)
 2. same phone number cannot be assigned to multiple names.
 3. Display all saved contacts